 Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for covered services.
-Amounts you pay for Medicare Part A and Part B premiums, non-Medicare-covered eyewear (glasses, contacts, lenses and frames), non-Medicare covered dental services, any amount you pay over the \$50,000 annual coverage limit for emergent care received outside the United States and its territories, and any amount you pay toward sports fitness membership dues do not count toward the maximum out-of-pocket amount.
+Amounts you pay for plan premiums, Medicare Part A and Part B premiums, non-Medicare-covered eyewear (glasses, contacts, lenses and frames), non-Medicare covered dental services, and any amount you pay over the \$50,000 annual coverage limit for emergent care received outside the United States and its territories do not count toward the maximum out-of-pocket amount.
 See Chapter 4, Section 1.2 for information about your maximum out-of-pocket amount.